 All children will need supervision when working in the kitchen.
 Teach them not to touch hot items, electric appliances like beaters, hot pans and stove tops.

 Show them what is OK to touch and which items could harm them.
 Kitchen rules could cover washing hands and not touching dangerous items like sharp knives and stove knobs or power points.

 Be OK With Getting Messy;

 Cooking with kids is always going to take a little longer and can get (very!) messy.
 Set up a space at the bench for them and dress them in clothes that you don’t mind getting food on.
-To protect their clothing, you can consider using an apron or mini chef pack, like the ones you can get here.
+To protect their clothing, you can consider using an apron, like the ones you can get here.
 Let all of the fun and mess happen and worry about the clean up when you are finished.